 If you accidentally deleted some photos (or videos and audio files) from your digital camera, or the files are inaccessible due to memory card corruption, try the tools below.
 Note: to increase chances of recovery, do not write more data to the card until your files are recovered.

-It's primarily developed to recover deleted or lost media files from a variety of storage devices including camera memory cards.
+Stellar Phoenix Photo Recovery was primarily developed to recover deleted or lost media files from a variety of storage devices including camera memory cards.
 What we like most about the software is the ease of use, and the trial version allows you to scan and preview found items.
 The downside is the scanning process can be a bit time-consuming, depending on your card capacity though.
 You can speed up the scan by specifying file type.

-Remo is also great at recovering lost files from digital camera media cards.
+Remo Recover (Media) is also great at recovering lost files from digital camera media cards.
 The recovery process is quite simple: scan, preview and recover.
 The program supports recovery of many media file types.
 The downside is its user interface is a bit confusing with several clickable buttons the screen: "Recover Deleted Photos" or "Recover Lost Photos."
 We suggest you read the explanation under each option before moving to the next step.

 If you use a camcorder, or an action camera like GoPro.
 Chances are the video files can become damaged or unable to be played on a computer, due to SD card corruption/error.
 The tools below can be of help.

-The page was last updated on Jan.
-13, 2017
+The page was last updated on Oct.
+18, 2017